Jasmine-ickosamor/Daily-Sales-Performance-For-January---March/ReadME.md

 - Educate customers on the ease and speed of digital payments

-# DAILY BASKET SALES PERFORMANCE FOR JANUARY TO MARCH (EXCEL PROJECT)
 This project was completed fully in Excel.
 The entire workflow (raw data, cleaning, dashboard, insights and recommendations) is contained in **one Excel file**

 ## FILE CONTENTS